How to Blanch Green Beans

 Steps to blanch green beans:

 1) Boil a large pot of salted water.
 For details, see our FAQ on how to boil water.
 Also, see below on the best pots to use for blanching.
+You should have about a gallon of water per pound of food to be added.

 3) Prepare a bowl of ice water while your water is boiling.

-6) Drain the food again.
+6) Drain the food again after cooling.

 7) If you are going to freeze the food, then pour them onto a clean dry towel and pat them dry.
+Remember, any remaining water turns to ice!

 Recommended Blanching Times